18z/abs/content/ch3.md

 \
 escape [backslash].
 A quoting mechanism for single characters.

-\X escapes the character X. This has the effect of "quoting" X, equivalent to 'X'.
+\x escapes the character X. This has the effect of "quoting" X, equivalent to 'X'.
 The \ may be used to quote " and ', so they are expressed literally.

 See Chapter 5 for an in-depth explanation of escaped characters.